With flowers and shelling… Japan bids Shinzo Abe a state funeral

 The Japanese authorities, as well as Prime Minister Fumio Kishida, The existence of security failures that contributed to the death of Abe.
 With dozens of foreign dignitaries expected to attend the funeral at the Nippon Budokan hall in central Tokyo, it does not appear that officials will risk any chance of another security shortcoming.

-And local media reported that Japan is applying the maximum levels of insurance, as tens of thousands of police officers are deployed to enhance security measures in the capital, Tokyo, including about 2,500 who will come from across the country.
+And local media reported that Japan is applying the maximum levels of insurance, as tens of thousands of police officers are deployed to enhance security measures in the capital, Tokyo, including regarding 2,500 who will come from across the country.

 Police officers with trained dogs have reportedly been ramping up anti-terror patrols at major railway stations and Tokyo’s Haneda Airport over the past few days.